-"The Mystery of the Trinity: A Trinitarian Approach to the Attributes of God", by Vern S. Poythress (2020), P & R Publishing Company

-One important note.
-Wikipedia has compiled a very large amount of research material including much of the early history of Christianity.
+"The Mystery of the Trinity: A Trinitarian Approach to the Attributes of God", by Vern S. Poythress (2020), P & R Publishing Company including much of the early history of Christianity.
 Although Wikipedia, where an opinion is rendered, can sometimes side with liberal theologians, I encourage viewers of this website to support Wikipedia for all the Christian History that they have preserved online: www.Wikipedia.org, (Donate), or donate to: Wikimedia Foundation Inc. P.O.
 Box 98204, Washington D.C.
 20090.